 Tom Davis

-Now that Oklahoma’s health care system is prepared to handle the estimated “peak” in COVID-19 hospitalizations, a new petition allows citizens to call on state and local government officials to reopen the state while maintaining sensible health precautions.
+The Oklahoma Council of Public Affairs launched a Working Oklahomans Petition on Wednesday.
+The petition calls on lawmakers to reopen Oklahoma on May 1, 2020.

-The Oklahoma Council of Public Affairs is urging you today to sign a petition and call lawmakers at every level urging them to to reopen Oklahoma on May 1, 2020.
+According to the petition, Oklahoma’s health care system is prepared to handle the estimated “peak” in COVID-19 hospitalizations, a new petition allows citizens to call on state and local government officials to reopen the state while maintaining sensible health precautions.

 We spoke with Jonathan Small, President of Oklahoma Council of Public Affairs, on COMMUNITY CONNECTION Friday.
+Small says signing the petition and calling lawmakers and urging them to to reopen Oklahoma on May 1, 2020, shows you support the importance of reopenning the doors of businesses and getting workers back on the job.

 The petition appears to fall in line with the recent goals announced by Gov. Kevin Stitt: